godatadriven/azureml_experiment_tracking_tutorial/README.md

 ```
 Important: This script does not work on M1 Macs.
 So, we made the required packages optional.
-You can install on a compatable machine using:
+You can install on a compatible machine using:
 - pip: `pip install -r requirements-azuremlruntime.txt`
 - poetry: `poetry install -E azuremlruntime`